-You can make use of this light one hour after Sunrise and one hour before Sunset.
-So, next time when you are shooting Outdoors, try to capture some images during the Golden hours.
-It is the best light to take silhouette pictures.
+You can make use of this light one hour after sunrise and one hour before sunset.
+So, next time when you are shooting outdoors, try to capture some images during the golden hours.
+It is the best light to do silhouette photography.

-Twilight is something which is more visible for the camera sensor than the human eyes.
-It is available twice in a day and doesn’t last long.
+Twilight is something that is more visible for the camera sensor than the human eyes.
+It is available twice a day and doesn’t last long.